karrioapi/karrio-dashboard/docs/developer-guides/index.md

 # Introduction

+!!! caution
+    **This documentation is a for legacy version of the purplship-server (up to 2021.7).**

+    **Please visit [purplship.com/docs](https://purplship.com/docs) for the latest documentation.**

 Whether you're building a custom branded shipping software or looking for ways to extend purplship server, the following guide will help you achieve your goals.